mcrax/mcrev/README.md

 2. Now go to [Adguard Store](https://store.rg-adguard.net/) and copy the link above to the bar give on the web.
 3. Choose ```Micorosft.MinecraftUWP``` according to your system.
 If your system running on 64 bit, then choose x64 variant of ```Microsoft.MinecraftUWP.appx```
 4. After download the ```.appx``` file, extract it using WinZip, 7z, WinRar and etc...
 Extract it to whatever you want.
 5. Congrats, you already have the Minecraft In-Game Directory!
-Now go to [#How Its Works](https://github.com/Hyakkii/Revision#how-its-works) to install this plugin.
+Now go to [#How To Use](https://github.com/Hyakkii/Revision#how-to-use) to install this plugin.

 # Congratulation!
 You already done all the steps!
 Just launch the game and enjoy!